III. A North - Central Region

 Hmmmmmmm … no price for bicyclists … hhahh ... !!!

-The approach toward the ferry is labeled well.
+The approach toward the ferry is signed well.

 2. Turnu Magurele – Nikopol: ferry